cwarden45/JHU_Coursera_GDS_Capstone/Week5/README.md

 While not strictly necessary, this script references a [metadata file](https://github.com/cwarden45/JHU_Coursera_GDS_Capstone/blob/main/Week7/metadata_updated.txt) from **Week 7** (since this was added after seeing other reports and reviewing the assignment again).

+In fact, to provide a similar calculation for the aligned counts, I added the original parsed STAR file towards the end of the code.
+Nevertheless, knowing the location of this updated metadata file might be helpful.

 *R*: version 3.6.3

 ## Analysis / Notes Beyond Report: